jjvanzon/JJs-Reference-Architecture/layers.md

 Sometimes there is code for [cloning](aspects.md#cloning) or copying an object or graph of objects.
 Code for this kind of [cloning](aspects.md#cloning) might be put in the [business layer](#business-layer) too.

-### Relationship Syncing
+### Bidirectional Relationship Synchronization

-[Relationship synchronization](aspects.md#bidirectional-relationships) can keep two ends of a relationship in sync.
+[Bidirectional relationship synchronization](aspects.md#bidirectional-relationship-synchronization) can keep two ends of a relationship in sync.
 It means for instance that if a parent property is set: `myProduct.Supplier = mySupplier`, then automatically the product is added to the child collection too: `mySupplier.Products.Add(myProduct)`.
 This mechanism can be part in the [business layer](#business-layer) as well.

 ### Facades